 Go there all the time and haven't had 1 bad experience yet.
 Safest spot in London probably.

 Still a safe spot.
 Loads of tourists so expect them to be curious and take pics.
-Just be careful as feds and security guards walk thru but they happy as long as u keep down the weed and drugs.
+Just be careful as feds and security guards walk thru but they happy as long as you keep down the weed and drugs.

 Is this wall still safe to paint?